EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

-  ['cc@person1.com'], // CC: must be null or an array null, // BCC: must be null or an array ['https://www.google.nl/images/srpr/logo4w.png','www/localimage.png'], // FILES: can be null, a string, or an array onSuccess, // called when sharing worked, but also when the user cancelled sharing via email (I've found no way to detect the difference) onError // called when sh*t hits the fan
+  ['cc@person1.com'], // CC: must be null or an array null, // BCC: must be null or an array ['https://www.google.nl/images/srpr/logo4w.png','www/localimage.png'], // FILES: can be null, a string, or an array onSuccess, // called when sharing worked.
+Note: On Android, also called when the user cancelled sharing via email (see section "Notes about the successCallback" below) onError // called when sh*t hits the fan
 );
 ```